Beltane For The Family

 Many areas around the world have different celebrations and versions similar to this.
 Some areas of Britain and Europe also share similar customs.
-A similar celebration of Beltane for old ways Norse pagans is Sígrblót, which was on the last full moon on April 16, 2022.
-Next Sígrblót is April 6, 2023.
-It is always on the fourth full moon after the winter solstice.
+A similar celebration of Beltane for old ways Norse pagans is Sígrblót, which was on the last full moon on April 6, 2023.
+Next Sígrblót is April 24, 2024.
+It is always on the fourth full moon after the new moon, after the winter solstice.

 Historical Sources of Beltane

 These stones include some of the earliest Irish literature and important events in Irish lore.
 Dating back to the 4th century, they are inscribed in Ogham symbols, also called the Celtic tree alphabet.

 Medieval text from Gaelic Ireland.
 The Sanas Cormaic mentions May 1, marking the beginning of summer.
 It also shares the experience of druids lighting two fires with great incantations and walking cattle between them to protect them from disease.

 This ancient piece of Irish literature explains the 'lore of places.'
 It includes a tale of a hero who lights a fire lasting seven days.
 Historians argue the relevance of the story to Beltane.
 Some theorize the story exists to preserve Beltane rituals, and others theorize it is modelled after legends in the Sanas Cormac and expanded on creatively.
 This legend can be found in the Book of Leinster and the Rennes manuscript.